TMJ and Bruxism Therapy – Beachwood, OH

 Have you ever woken up from a deep night of sleep only to experience chronic jaw, neck or upper back pain?
 As you brush your teeth, have you noticed that some of your teeth appear “filed down” but are not sure why?
-As a holistic dentist, Dr. Hornstein is aware of the many ways in which a dental problem can manifest into a much larger issue that affects your quality of life.
+As a team of holistic dentists, Dr. Schlessel and Dr. Hornstein are aware of the many ways in which a dental problem can manifest into a much larger issue that affects your quality of life.
 If you experience these symptoms or other problems mentioned on this page, please call The Center for Advanced Dentistry to schedule an appointment.
 We can perform a thorough examination and provide recommendations for treatment.

 What is TMJ and Bruxism?

 The TMJ refers to the temporomandibular joint, which is a pair of joints that connect the skull to the lower jaw.
 These joints are responsible for the many complex movements your jaw makes while chewing, yawning and performing other basic tasks.
 Long-term stress on this joint can result in TMJ disorder or TMD.
 Bruxism is a condition that involves involuntary grinding or clenching of the teeth.
 This condition can easily develop as a result of stress, but it’s more likely to develop due to an uneven bite, known as a malocclusion.